elucian/bee/syntax/overview.md

 **properties:**

-* A routine can have attributes;
+* A routine can have attributes,
-* A routine can have side-effects;
+* A routine can have side-effects,
-* A routine can modify shared variables;
+* A routine can modify shared variables,
-* A routine can call any other routine;
+* A routine can call any other routine,

 **attributes:**